 If the Proposed Agreement is approved, no further options will be issued under the equity incentive plan.
 The Company anticipates that it will terminate the plan and seek agreement from the Optionees to exercise or terminate their options within a limited period of time.
 To the extent that outstanding options are terminated prior to exercise, or that Optionees exercise their outstanding options and then sell the acquired shares into the market, the future appreciation in the Company's stock price will inure to the stockholders at large, rather than to the Optionees.

 Option Grants Since Inception

-Assumed Annual Rates of Stock Price
+Potential Realizable Value at Assumed Annual Rates of Stock Price Appreciation for Option